rkaysen63/UFOs/README.md

         </ul>

-* To filter the data, enter text into one or more of the input boxes, or "Filter Search" boxes in the same format as shown by the placeholder example, i.e., date format m/dd/yyyy, lower case letters, two letter state code, etc.  For example, type in "fireball" in the "Shape" user input box, followed by "ca" in the "State" user input box.
+* To filter the data, enter text into one or more of the input boxes, or "Filter Search," boxes in the same format as shown by the placeholder.
+The date format is m/dd/yyyy; Text is written lower case letters; Two-letter state codes are used rather than the full state name.

+  For example, type in "fireball" in the "Enter Shape" user input box, followed by "ca" in the "Enter State" user input box.

 <p align="center">
   <img src="static/images/filter_fireball.png" width="800"><br/><br/>Filter Search for "fireball"
 </p>

 * The table reacts immediately.
-First, after "fireball" is typed and entered in the "Shape" user box, all of the instances where "fireball" is observed is displayed.
-Then after "ca" is typed and entered in the "State" user box, only those instances where the "fireball" is observed in "ca" are displayed.
+First, after "fireball" is typed and entered in the "Enter Shape" user box, all of the instances where "fireball" is observed is displayed.
+Then after "ca" is typed and entered in the "Enter State" user box, only those instances where "fireball" is observed in "ca" are displayed.

 <p align="center">
   <img src="static/images/two_filters.png" width="800"><br/><br/>Filter Search for "fireball" and "ca"